Generalized preferential attachment: tunable power-law degree distribution and clustering coefficient: Theoretical Results

-\end{theorem} These two results mean that the degree distribution follows (asymptotically) the power law with the parameter $-1-\frac{1}{A}$.
+\end{theorem} These two theorems mean that the degree distribution follows (asymptotically) the power law with the parameter $1+\frac{1}{A}$.

+Theorem \ref{Expectation} is proved by induction on $d$ and $n$.
+It is easy to see that given a graph $G_m^n$, we can express the conditional expectation of the number of vertices with degree $d$ in $G_m^{n+1}$ (i.e., $\E ( N_{n+1}(d)\mid G_m^n)$) in terms of $N_n(d), N_n(d-1), \dots, N_n(d-m)$.
+Here we use the fact that the probability of having an edge between the vertex $n+1$ and a vertex $v$ depends on the degree of $v$ (see (\ref{OneStepChangedDegreeDraft})).
+Using the law of total expectation we obtain the recurrent relation for $ \E N_{n+1}(d)$ and prove the statement of Theorem \ref{Expectation} by induction.

-Proving Theorem \ref{Expectation}, we use the induction on $d$ and $n$.
-We use Azuma--Hoeffding inequality to prove concentration.
-The complete proofs of these theorems are placed in Appendix due to space constraints.
+We use the Azuma--Hoeffding inequality to prove the concentration result of Theorem~\ref{Concentration}.
+In order to do this, we consider the martingale $X_i(d) = \E(N_n(d)\mid G_m^i)$, $i = 0, \ldots, n$.
+The complete proofs of these theorems are technical and are placed in Appendix due to space constraints.